supendi/validant/README.md

 };
 ```

-Use what fits your project best — Saferval adapts to your TypeScript style.
+Use what fits your project best — Validant adapts to your TypeScript style.

 ### 🛠️ Validation